UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 Therefore, systems should never be viewed as guaranteed ways to win, but rather as organizational tools to govern your staking plan, dictate session lengths, and enforce discipline on your bankroll.

-🔁 The Martingale (Progressive)
+🔁 The Martingale

-Pros: Mathematically elegant; rapid recovery of minor deficits.
+Pros: Rapid recovery of minor deficits.

-➕ The D’Alembert (Linear)
+The D’Alembert

-Pros: Slows down depletion; mitigates the violent volatility of doubling.
+Pros: Slows down depletion; mitigates violent volatility.

-🔢 The Fibonacci (Sequential)
+🔢 The Fibonacci

 Pros: An excellent middle-ground between the raw danger of Martingale and the sluggishness of D’Alembert.